 Getting this decision right from the start will make your kitchen operations run so much smoother.
 A freezer that’s too big becomes an expensive, frosty cavern of wasted space and energy.
 One that’s too small creates constant headaches, forcing you to play inventory Tetris and miss out on bulk-buying opportunities.
 To find that sweet spot, you’ll want to look at three key things: how much you actually need to store, where the freezer will live, and how its capacity lines up with your sales volume.
 Let’s walk through how to figure out the perfect size for your business.

-Calculate Your Storage Needs
+How to Calculate Your Storage Needs

 Before you even start browsing models, you need a clear picture of your inventory.
 The term "cubic feet" can feel a little abstract, so let's make it practical.
 For a quick visual, a stack of about eight standard frozen pizzas takes up roughly one cubic foot of space.